Water Carry (v.1 Bow River, Alberta)

 Water, once known as the Bow River, makes cups of human hands.
 Finds gaps between fingers.
 Trickles through.
 Marks riverside boulders, shingle, hard-baked earth, concrete sidewalks and roads.
 Becomes vapour in the heat of the sun.

 Water Carry (generic)

-Scoop water from the river with bare, cupped hands.
-Carry the water in your hands as far as possible form the river.
+Scoop water from a river or water source with bare, cupped hands.
+Carry the water in your hands as far as possible form the river or water source.
 Stop when there is no water left in your hands.

 Water Carry (v.3 Quintana and La Concepción, Madrid)